Notifications

 Configure Notifications

 Balancing security alerting in a team is crucial to ensure that the team is responsive to genuine threats while minimizing alert fatigue.
-RHACS enables this by letting you configure your alert channels and attach them to the policies you car about.
+RHACS enables this by letting you configure your alert channels and attach them to the policies you care about.

 Let’s test this out.
 You will use the runtime enforcement policy that was used in the previous module.